 Changes in the abundance of dominant families over time were detected in all treatment types.
-Of particular interest, the family Shpingomonadacae showing a statistically significant increase in abundance in all chemical herbicide treated plots (p < 0.001, F2,30 = 9.469).
+Of particular interest, the family Sphingomonadaceae showing a statistically significant increase in abundance in all chemical herbicide treated plots (p < 0.001, F2,30 = 9.469).
 No other consistent taxon enrichments or depletions were detected across herbicide or treatment types.
-Linear modeling of bacterial taxa identified by simper and the Baruta classification algorithm showed that weed removal treatment, sampling time, and total weedy vegetation explained at most a total of 15% of the variation in taxon abundances (Supplementary Table F1).
+Linear modeling of bacterial taxa identified by simper and the Boruta classification algorithm showed that weed removal treatment, sampling time, and total weedy vegetation explained at most a total of 15% of the variation in taxon abundances (Supplementary Table F1).